 - The highest beam/ EIRP for the Satellite Eutelsat 36B at 36ºE is EIRP 48dBW

-- The largest dish required to receive this signal is 190cm to a 240cm dish.
-However, in Nigeria, we can receive the signal with a 90cm or even a 60cm dish
+- The largest dish required to receive this signal is a 190cm to 240cm dish.
+However, we can receive the signal in Nigeria with a 90cm or even a 60cm dish.

 - Also, the footprint of DStv(36degE) doesn’t extend to North African countries like Egypt and so on.
-That is to say, even if you have an 800cm(8-meters) dish in Egypt, you may not get a signal from Eutelsat 35.9°E
+That is to say, even if you have an 800cm(8-meters) dish in Egypt, you may not get a signal from Eutelsat 35.9°E.

 Example 2: Hotbird EIRP